All about the Turabian Format for Academic Writing

 • The names of certain poems should be embedded in double quotation marks.
 If you use the titles of longer poems, then don't forget to italicize them.

 • The italicization of play titles is recommended.
+Otherwise, go with a straightforward approach.

 References